open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 ### UC.KTS.02 Request Capsule

 **Context of Use**
-: CDOC2 Client Application requests a Server Capsule from CDOC2 Capsule Server, which contains an encrypted content encryption key, used for decrypting the archive in CDOC2 container.
+: CDOC2 Client Application requests a Server Capsule from CDOC2 Capsule Server.
+Server Capsule contains an encrypted content encryption key, used for decrypting the archive in a CDOC2 container.
 The Server Capsule is identified by public key in Recipient certificate and the transaction code provided by CDOC2 Client Application.

 **Scope**
 CDOC2 Capsule Server (CCS)